 NextFractal provides tools for exploring Fractals, browsing images, and creating time-based and event-based animations.
 NextFractal exports images to PNG files and animations to AVI and Quicktime files.

-Download the latest release of NextFractal from GitHub.
-No installation is required, just decompress the archive and run the application to start discovering the beauty of chaos, the Mandelbrot Set and similar Fractals, and to experiment with Algorithmic Art.
+NextFractal is free software, available for Mac, Windows, and Linux.
+Download the latest release from GitHub.
+No installation is required, just decompress the archive, run the application and start discovering the beauty of Chaos, the Mandelbrot Set and similar Fractals, and to experiment with Algorithmic Art.

 NextFractal's user interface is very easy to use.
 There is only one main window which has two panels, on the left we have the rendering area, and on the right we have the editing area.
 Each one of those areas have a toolbar which contains the relevant tools.
 NextFractal accepts few keyboard commands when focus is on rendering area: